A Comprehensive Guide to Gluten Free Albuquerque

 Sawmill Market: Sawmill is a food hall with several vendors and indoor/outdoor seating located near Old Town and Albuquerque Hotel.
 Here are some options:

-Flora Restaurant: They said everything but the asada tacos are gluten free.
-I was surprised to hear the mole was gluten free and I sadly wasn’t impressed.
-I really hate to say it.
-I’ll try other tacos next time I go.
+Flora Restaurant: (Sawmill) They have a taco window and a restaurant.
+Slightly different menus but same kitchen.
+They said everything but the asada tacos are gluten free.
+I was surprised to hear the mole was gluten free, it wasn’t my favorite but most the other tacos were good.
+Chips are a no-go for celiacs.

 Poke: Sawmill has a Poke Place that is 100% gluten free!